Monitoring MuleSoft 4

 List of Mule Apps in a Monitor View.

-- The name of the Resources comes from the name of the deployed Mule App prefixed by the deployment target name.
+- The [Resource][] name comes from the deployed Mule App, prefixed by the deployment target.

-- The Application name is based on physical deployment paths.
-This pattern guarantees uniqueness:
+- The Application name is based on deployment paths, ensuring uniqueness:

 - Configuration name/environment name/target name/mule app name